Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter3/README.md

 ![default_collision_box-png](https://user-images.githubusercontent.com/4059636/54528810-527ad780-497e-11e9-9f18-cc6325064b8b.png)

-Custom collision box is supported, based on the BaseActor's width and height and dependent on number of points chosen will approximate roundness.
-E.g. an actor with a width that equals it's height will be an octagon if the number of sides chosen is eight.
+A custom collision box is supported, based on the BaseActor's width and height and dependent on the number of points chosen will approximate roundness.
+E.g. an actor with a width that equals its height will be an octagon if the number of sides chosen is eight.

 ![octagon](https://user-images.githubusercontent.com/4059636/54529294-d08bae00-497f-11e9-8212-59e74d8095a9.png)